 101B, Twin Towers, D.P.
 Road, Aundh, Pune, 411 007.
 Phone: +91 98220 20096

-For the latest copy of this resume see: http://smriti.com/resume/.
-At this time, I am not interested in a job - please do not contact me with job offers.
+For the latest copy of this resume see: https://smriti.com/resume/.
+While I am open to part-time consulting and advisory roles, I am not interested in a full-time job.
+Please do not contact me with job offers.

 Ph.D. in Computer Sciences, University of Wisconsin–Madison, USA, June 1999.